Content from What is Web Scraping?

 dialog:

-- Choose an Id for the selector, e.g. Paging
+- Choose an ID for the selector, e.g. Paging

 - The type menu offers a drop down menu of available selectors.
 In this case, we will choose the Pagination selector